wilsonmar/oss-perf/jenkins.md

 John Sonmez (@jsonmez, http://simpleprogrammer.com/)
  * Getting Started with Jenkins Continuous Integration 2-hour 38-minute video course Feb.
 2013 at Pluralsight.com.
-   In this course, examples use SVN and Visual Studio, but it doesn't matter.
+   In this course, examples use SVN (Subversion), Visual Studio, MSBuild, MSTest, and MSTestRunner.
+  But it doesn't matter.